Compare any two graphics cards:

 Intro

-Compare all that to the Radeon RX Vega 64, which makes use of a 14 nm design.
-AMD has set the core frequency at 1247 MHz.
-The HBM2 RAM runs at a speed of 1890 MHz on this specific card.
+Compare all of that to the Radeon RX Vega 64, which makes use of a 14 nm design.
+AMD has clocked the core frequency at 1247 MHz.
+The HBM2 RAM works at a frequency of 1890 MHz on this model.
 It features 4096 SPUs along with 256 Texture Address Units and 64 ROPs.

 Display Graphs